 Human sexuality is extremely complicated.
 Some people like it rough and can benefit from a cannabis topical that’s helpful with pain.
-Others crave a heightened emotional connection with their partner and may find sharing a joint with their lover the best way to enhance sex.
+Others crave a heightened emotional connection with their partner and may find sharing a joint—even a hemp one—with their lover the best way to enhance sex.
 The long-lasting body high of an edible can help those seeking to be in the moment stay present while amplifying physical touch.

 “It’s such an individual experience,” says traditional naturopath and registered herbalist Dr. Lakisha Jenkins.
 “Paranoia and anxiety can set in for some people if they’re taking a certain varietal, a genetic profile of a particular cannabis botanical.
 You don’t want that while you’re trying to feel relaxed.
 We don’t have any tests right now that says this is the number of cannabinoids or this is the specific cannabinoid profile for you.
 It’s a bunch of trial and error for you to find your sweet spot.”